mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 <p>Root table of each LU.
 Contains the LUI, source environment, IID, task_name (version_name), and timestamp (version_datetime).
 The version_name and version_datetime are populated on <a href="/articles/TDM/tdm_overview/02_tdm_glossary.md#data-flux">DataFlux tasks</a>.</p>
 </td>
 <td valign="top" width="450pxl">
 <p>This table must be added to each LU.
-Verify that fnCheckInsFound enrichment function (under Shared Objects) is attached to this LU table.</p>
+Verify that the fnCheckInsFound enrichment function under Shared Objects is attached to this LU table.</p>
 </td>
 </tr>
 <tr>